 Read our feature on getting the flow right for an interior layout for more tips.

-Maximising the impact of the indoor outdoor link
+Single storey extension designs: maximising the impact of the indoor outdoor link

 Merging indoor and outdoor spaces will make both the extension's interior and the garden feel bigger and cohesive – ideal if you've had to significantly reduce the latter's size to make way for the extension.
 You can achieve this with wide bi-fold or sliding doors overlooking the garden.